mukul29/ros-quadricopter-controller/README.md

 a two-neuron recurrent neural network.

-The programming of the flight of the drone is done in lua inside V-REP while the neural control handling obstacle avoidance is programmed in Python 2.7 both of which are interfaces using ROS nodes and messages.
+The programming of the flight of the drone is done in lua inside V-REP while the neural control handling obstacle avoidance is programmed in Python 2.7 both of which are interfaced using ROS nodes and messages.

 ### Software requirements
 1. Ubuntu 18.04 (required for ROS Melodic)